It's only been twenty minutes since the “Island Queen” sailed from the Bay of Miami docks.

 Around, several others stood out for the architecture of the time.

-In particular, Park Central, between 6th and 7th street, a frequent stop for classic Hollywood stars: Clark Gable, Rita Hayworth, Carole Lombard and the like, characters that match the golden age of some colorful jalopy cars parked there under a Vallet Parking system.
+In particular, Park Central, between 6th and 7th street, a frequent stop for classic Hollywood stars: Clark Gable, Rita Hayworth, Carole Lombard and the like, characters that match the golden age of some colorful jalopies parked there under Valet Parking.

 In our view, one of the most opportunistic and irritating commercial pests in the US